DefinitionThis section has been translated automatically.

 Caution!
 Beware of the development of a floor change in case of insufficient therapy!

 LiteratureThis section has been translated automatically.

-- Kremer B et al (2003) Natural course of eosinophilic cationic protein in nasal secretion of patients with seasonal allergic rhinitis.
+- Kremer B et al (2003) Natural history of eosinophil cationic protein in nasal secretions of patients with seasonal allergic rhinitis.
 Allergology 26: 135-141